Primary care physician vs. spine care specialist

 Scoliosis is a complex condition that can be caused by anything from an unknown abnormality during adolescence to a degenerative spine condition later in life.
-Due to the complexity of the condition, you should always seek medical advice and diagnosis from a board-certified physician.
-A board-certified physician can help you determine whether or not you or your child has scoliosis and the best method of treatment to help alleviate the pain and symptoms of the condition.
+Due to the complexity of the condition, you should always seek medical advice and a diagnosis from a board-certified physician.
+He or she can help you determine whether or not you or your child has scoliosis and the best method of treatment to help alleviate the pain and discomfort of the condition.

-There are two types of physicians from which you can seek help for scoliosis: primary care physicians and spine care specialists.
-Both of these types of physicians are able to order to proper imaging tests (MRI or CT scan) to determine whether or not you have scoliosis and the possible cause of your pain and symptoms.
+There are two types of physicians from which you can seek help for scoliosis — primary care physicians and spine care specialists.
+Both types of physicians can order proper imaging tests (an MRI or CT scan) to determine whether or not you have scoliosis and the possible cause of your condition.
 Additionally, these two physicians can help you find the best treatment option to fit your condition and your lifestyle.
 Read on to learn more about these physicians and the treatment methods available to you.

-A spine care specialist has studied the intricacies of the spine and is familiar with the different degenerative spine conditions or abnormalities, such as scoliosis.
+A spine care specialist has studied the details of the spine and is familiar with the different degenerative spine conditions or abnormalities, such as scoliosis.
 You will be able to get an accurate scoliosis diagnosis from an experienced spine care specialist.
-Your spine care specialist will also be able to help you find the best treatment solution for your needs.
-These treatment options can be conservative, nonsurgical treatments or surgical treatments, depending on the type and severity of spine condition with which you have been diagnosed.
+He or she will also be able to help you find the best treatment solution for your needs.
+These treatment options can be conservative or surgical treatments, depending on the type and severity of spine condition with which you have been diagnosed.

 Laser Spine Institute treatment options for adult scoliosis